-As described by a journal on Current Biology, cats attach themselves to their owners and use them as a sense of security.
+According to Current Biology, cats attach themselves to their owners and see them as a form of security.

-Researchers discovered that cats that had developed a strong bond with their owners felt less stressed and become more relaxed as soon as the person returned from a brief absence.
+Researchers discovered that cats that had developed a strong bond with their owners felt less stressed and became more relaxed as soon as the person returned from a brief absence.

-This study indicates that some cats keep their eyes open while they sleep to monitor their owners’ movements.
-If their owner moves into another room, the cat will wake up and follow to remain close to them.
+This study indicates that some cats keep their eyes open while sleeping to monitor their owners’ movements.
+If their owner moves into another room, the cat will likely wake up and follow to remain close to them.

 Waiting For Food

-Hungry cats sleep little and often to conserve the energy they have.
-If they know food is nearby, or it’s nearly dinnertime, they’ll become more alert – even as they sleep – to ready themselves for food.
+Hungry cats sleep little and often to conserve energy.
+If they know that food is nearby, or it’s nearly dinnertime, they’ll become more alert – even as they sleep – to ready themselves for a meal.

-Similarly, greedy or opportunistic cats keep their eyes open in order to react as soon as their owner goes into the kitchen or area where food is stored.
-Here, they’ll follow in the attempt to win treats or food.
+Similarly, greedy or opportunistic cats keep their eyes open to react as soon as their owner goes into the kitchen or area where food is stored.
+Here, they’ll follow in the attempt to get treats or extra food.

 Why Do Cats Have A Third Eyelid?

-In comparison, the third eyelid, also called the nictitating membrane, is located in the eye’s inner corners.
+The third eyelid, also called the nictitating membrane, is located in the eye’s inner corners.
 The third eyelid acts like a windshield wiper each time a cat blinks, clearing dust, pollen, debris, and other foreign bodies.
-It also produces up to 50% of a cat’s normal tears.

-As previously mentioned, when cats are relaxed and go into a deep sleep, their eyes sometimes remain open.
-Similarly, if the eyes start off closed, they gradually open as the cat’s muscles become more and more relaxed.
+When cats are relaxed and go into a deep sleep, their eyes sometimes remain open.
+Similarly, if the eyes start off closed, they gradually open as the cat’s muscles become more relaxed.